ShayAxelrod/plex_name_generator/README.md

 <h1 align="center" style="margin-top: -20px;">Plex Name Generator</h1>
 <a></a>

-*Plex Name Generator adds a formated string that matches Plex's naming convension.
+*Plex Name Generator adds a formated string that matches Plex's naming convention.
 You can click on it to copy to your clipboard.*

 <h3 style="margin-bottom:25px; margin-right:5px;">Works on: </h3>